b00tc4mp/eurofirms-bootcamp-202305/staff/mario-aller/fullstack/zOld/quad/quad-08/doc/README.md

     - panel width
 - height: Number (required)
     - panel height
+- blocks: array of Block (required, default [ ])
+    - set of blocks for each panel
 - status: Integer (required, enum [NOT_OPTIMIZED, FINISHED], default NOT_OPTIMIZED)
+    - status of panel (it it's optimized)

 #### User
 - id: ObjectID (unique)